-To block access of other users to taskbar settings in Windows 7 si Windows 8 we have two solutions:
+To block other users from accessing the settings Taskbaracquis in Windows 7 si Windows 8 we have two solutions:

 - open registry Editor (open Run using the key combination Windows + R, type regedit and give Enter)

-- under ExplorerIn the right pane, create the DWORD entry TaskbarLockAll (If not already), then give the value 1 (Value 0 unlock the Taskbar settings)
+- under ExplorerIn the right pane, create the DWORD entry TaskbarLockAll (If not already), then give the value 1 (Value 0 unlocks settings for Taskbar)

-- then exit the regedit si reboot for changes made to take effect
+- then exit the regedit si restartyou have the system for changes made to take effect

-2. Lock the taskbar settings using Group Policy Editor
+2. Lock settings Taskbarusing the Group Policy Editor

 - open Group Policy Editor (type: gpedit.msc in Run and give Enter) And navigate to User Configuration > Administrative Templates > Start Menu and Taskbar